pucciorenzo/softengTesting/OfficialRequirementsDocumentV2.md

 ![GlossaryV2](images/GlossaryV2.png)

+Users can only be members of a single group.

 # System Design

 There is only one component in the system.
 A client would be needed, but it is not available in V2.